 03 | Other card machine costs

-The total chip and PIN machine costs will include the transaction fees, which will vary according on the sales you bring in each month (some card processing companies like PayPal charge different rates for different sales volumes) and any monthly costs in your contract (usually for services like chargebacks and invoices).
+The total chip and pin machine costs will include the transaction fees, which will vary according to the sales you bring in each month (some card processing companies like PayPal charge different rates for different sales volumes) and any monthly costs in your contract (usually for services like chargebacks and invoices).

 Card machine price